 In an attempt to promote this sort of work amongst early career cohorts, I am seeking to incorporate both PhD students and Postdoctoral Fellows into the wider intellectual orbit of the project.
 I am always looking to extend my project team still further.
 I remain happy to help sponsor applications for both PhD studentships and Postdoctorial Fellowships nature if they directly complement the programme of work I am undertaking for my Professorial Fellowship.

-Jack Copley started his programme in October 2014 on an ESRC studentship as one of my project-funded students and is co-supervised by Ben Clift.
-His thesis is entitled, 'The Roots of Financial Expansion in Productive Stagnation: A History of British Financialisation'.
+Jack Copley successfully defended his PhD in December 2018.
+He started his programme in October 2014 on an ESRC studentship as one of my project-funded students and was co-supervised by Ben Clift.
+His thesis was entitled, 'Financialisation and the State: Global Crisis and British Financial Regulatory Change'.

-Javier Moreno Zacares started his programme in October 2014 on an ESRC studentship as one of my project-funded students and is co-supervised by Chris Clarke.
-His thesis is entitled, 'Rethinking the Spanish Bubble: A Political Economy of Urbanisation, Housing and Financialisation'.
+Javier Moreno Zacares successfully defended his PhD in December 2018.
+He started his programme in October 2014 on an ESRC studentship as one of my project-funded students and was co-supervised by Chris Clarke.
+His thesis was entitled, 'The Political in Political Economy: Historicising the Great Crisis of Spanish Residential Capitalism'.

 Fabian Pape started on the '1' year of his '1+3' programme in October 2017 on an ESRC Doctoral Training Partnership scholarship and a University of Warwick PAIS PhD studentship.
 His thesis is provisionally entitled, 'A Genealogy of Liquidity Regulation in the United States and Great Britain'.
 I co-supervise him with Chris Clarke.